redis/docs/content/operate/oss_and_stack/stack-with-enterprise/deprecated-features/triggers-and-functions/concepts/Cluster_Support.md

 - oss
 - kubernetes
 - clients
-description: 'Cluster support for triggers and functions
+description: Cluster support for triggers and functions

-  '
 linkTitle: Cluster support
 title: Cluster support
 weight: 4
+aliases:
+  - /develop/interact/programmability/triggers-and-functions/concepts/cluster_support/
 ---

 **Notice**: On an OSS cluster, before executing any gears function, you must send a `REDISGEARS_2.REFRESHCLUSTER` command to all the shards so that they will be aware of the cluster topology.
 Without this step, each shard will act as a single OSS instance.